dotnet/docs/docs/csharp/language-reference/operators/bitwise-and-shift-operators.md

 [!code-csharp-interactive[left shift with promotion](snippets/shared/BitwiseAndShiftOperators.cs#LeftShiftPromoted)]

-For information about how the right-hand operand of the `<<` operator defines the shift count, see the [Shift count of the shift operators](#shift-count-of-the-shift-operators) section.

 ## Right-shift operator >>

-The `>>` operator shifts its left-hand operand right by the [number of bits defined by its right-hand operand](#shift-count-of-the-shift-operators).
+The `>>` operator shifts its left-hand operand right by the number of bits defined by its right-hand operand.
+For information about how the right-hand operand defines the shift count, see the [Shift count of the shift operators](#shift-count-of-the-shift-operators) section.

 The right-shift operation discards the low-order bits, as the following example shows: